dipen674/Ansible_Practices/ex10_loop/README.md

-# In this example i am practicing Conditionals
+# In this example i am practicing LOOP

-For now i am installing packages based on their os-distribution
+For this i am installing multiple packages with the help of loop and also adding multiple users with the help of loop.